metaclass-eval/ruby_programming/README.md

 * BB: Brainstroming Bullets
 * TDBB: TD + BB
 * PD: Pending
-* TOC: the position where the Table Of Contents will be inserted
+* TOC: the place where the Table Of Contents will be inserted
+* []: the place where a reference will be inserted
+* IMG: the place where a picture/figure will be inserted